n8design/htwoo/docs/htwoo-components/content/molecules/persona/persona-overflow.md

 ---
 title: "Persona Overflow"
-description: ""The persona overflow component provides a compact way to indicate additional users when there isn't enough space to display all personas in a list or grid.
-It shows a count of remaining users in a cir""
+description: "The persona overflow component provides a compact way to indicate additional users when there isn't enough space to display all personas in a list or grid.
+It shows a count of remaining users in a cir"
 type: "components"
 layout: "single"
 patternId: "molecules-persona-persona-overflow"